LisaWow/zkSyncTasks/Galxe_APlus_Role_QAs.md

 🇩 - To offer social media services

+>How can projects reward their community with Loyalty Points using Galxe?

+**🇦 - By launching a Campaign and issuing Loyalty Points as rewards**

+🇧 - By hosting live events and distributing points manually

+🇨 - By allowing users to purchase points with cryptocurrency

+🇩 - By paying gas transactions in block-chains

+> What is the purpose of the Quiz Credential?

+🇦 - To create online courses

+🇧 - To host online competitions

+**🇨 - To test users’ knowledge on specific topics**

+🇩 - To create online surveys

 >What is the purpose of the Space Tier Program?

 **🇦 - To empower Projects and incentivize their web3 communities**